evenrev1/evenQC/README.md

- A repositiory of quality control routinesi in Matlab.
+ A repository of quality control routines for oceanographic observations, in Matlab:

 landpoints.m  Test for on-land lon/lat positions.